roolebo/tianocore.github.io/MinnowBoard-3.md

 ## MinnowBoard 3

 MinnowBoard 3 is the follow-on to the [[MinnowBoard Max|MinnowBoardMax]] & MinnowBoard Turbot platforms.
 MinnowBoard platforms offer low cost & commercially available open hardware based on Intel Architecture for hardware, software and firmware developers.
-Hardware is expected to ship Fall 2017.
+Hardware availability is TBD.

 MinnowBoard is an open source hardware enabler, encouraging platform experimentation and derivative designs.
 The project supports [Open Source Hardware Association](http://www.oshwa.org/) principles by making designs publicly available for the community so “anyone can study, modify, distribute, make, and sell the design or hardware based on that design.”